SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 endglobal
 ```

-Now we can add `context math()` to the snippets you would like to expand only
+Now we can add `context math()` to the snippets you would like to expand when
 in math mode.

 ```vim